VEGA Technical Reference

 7. Margo register block

-accessed with aligned 32-bit reads and writes.
-Byte and 16-bit access to the
+aligned 32-bit reads and writes.
+A byte access or a 16-bit access to the block

-Offsets below are relative to the block base.
+The offsets below are relative to the base of the block.

 7.1 Identification and control